 - Is your organisation a CANA member? - Successful grant applicants who are not CANA members will be required to apply to join the Network and pay an annual fee - $100 for grassroots organisations.
 (Note that fee is waived for Aboriginal and Torres Strait Islander-led organisations).

 - What was your organisational income for the last financial year? - Organisations with greater than $2 million organisational income are not eligible for funding

 - How many staff and/or volunteers do you have?

 - How much do you expect your project to cost?

-- How much funding are you seeking from CANA?
-Grants from $500 to $10,000 are available to individuals and organisations.
+- How much funding are you seeking from CANA? - Grants from $500 to $10,000 are available to individuals and organisations.
 The Program is designed to resource CANA members to run high impact, low cost organising projects.
 We seek applications for grants of $500 to $5,000, although in exceptional cases, CANA’s Small Grant Program Committee may grant up to $10,000.
 Write a whole figure, not a range.

-- What date would you require the funds? - Funds will be available for this round from early October 2020
+- What date do you require the funds? - Funds will be available for this round from early October 2020

 - What other potential funding are you seeking? - Will you be applying for funds for this project from other grant programs or from government?
 Or have you secured funding from other sources for this project?
 If so, please specify the funding amounts and sources.

 - Project expenses - Please provide a breakdown of what (goods/services) you will purchase using the grant.
 The total should match the total requested.
 Please only include amounts that will be used for this project application, rather than the breakdown for the whole campaign.